peetjvv/react-starter-app/README.md

 ## Description

 This is a lightweight starter React app without all the extra code that comes with `create-react-app`.
 Feel free to fork/copy and start up an app of your own.
-This app has the settings for Webpack, images, favicon, Typescript and Sass already set up.
+This app has the following set up and ready to use out of the box:

+- Webpack
+- adding custom assets like images and favicon
+- Typescript ready
+- Sass
+- linting with ESLint (recommend adding the ESLint extension in VS Code)
+- unit testing with Jest and React Testing Library

 ## Requirements